cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/dns-over-https-client.md

 We have open sourced a Golang DoH client you can use to get started.
 Follow this quick guide to start a DNS over HTTPS proxy to 1.1.1.1.

 1. Download the cloudflared daemon.
-You can [find it this web page](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation).
+You can [find it our Teams' page](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation).
 1. Verify that the `cloudflared` daemon is installed, by entering the following command:

     ```sh